hcdclb/getting-started-android/README.md

     Integer id = call.get();

 #### Putting it together
-You can call the HelloWorld and SimpleEntity controller APIs by adding the code below to `HelloWorldActivity`:
+You can call the HelloWorld and SimpleEntity controller APIs by adding the code below to `JumpstartActivity`:

 Note: this code is strictly for demonstration purpose.